Why Owning a Dog Has MAJOR Health Benefits

 Maria-Sbytova/ShutterstockWant to exercise, but just can’t bring yourself to get to the gym?
 We’ve got great news for you (and your waistline).
 Turns out, man’s best friend could be man’s best weight loss plan, too!

 Here’s the scoop on why it’s so great to be a dog owner.
-Unconditional love aside, our four-legged friends can do way more than cheer us up (Don’t miss these unbelievable facts you never knew about your pooch).
+Unconditional love aside, our four-legged friends can do way more than cheer us up.
 When push comes to shove, they also get us up and moving.
 According to a new study published in the journal BMC Public Health, dog owners walk 22 minutes more per day than people who don’t own a dog.
 And by the way, all that walking totally counts as exercise.

 Don’t believe us?
 Hear it straight from the expert’s mouth.
 The UK study recruited men and women in their 60s and older who were dog owners and non-dog owners, and then tracked their activity for speed and distance.
 The results even surprised the researchers.